Do Go On - 425 - The WWI Christmas Truce

 Chip is supposed to be the past tense of chop.

-Yeah, I keep things.
+Yeah, I chips these.

 I chip these really good.